 The Prophet & The Warlock is a Lord Pack, similar to The Queen & The Crone.
 It brings two new legendary lords — Lizardmen prophet Tehenhauin and Skaven warlock Ikit Claw — with their new respective factions, adding in new units and mechanics along the way.

 The Lizardmen, as the religious, devoted, biological computers that they are, are all about order and orders, doing their best to fulfil a prophecy by following its tablets while preventing chaos in all its forms (but mainly Skaven) from taking a hold.
-Tehenhauin’s main end-goal is the completion of the Prophecy of Sotek, which will bring the serpent-god back into the world.
+Tehenhauin’s main end-goal is the completion of the Prophecy of Sotek, which will bring the serpent-god back.

 Besides those unique features, you get the standard package of all Lord Packs — new units (such as the salamanders and red-crested skinks for Lizardmen and Ratling Gunners and snipers for the Skaven), as well as Regiment of Renown variations of most units in their respective rosters.
 The RoR tend to be pretty cool — from regenerating Doomwheels to unbreakable infantry, these can act as pillars if used correctly in any field battles they are employed.